-Whether you're applying for a new position or trying to score a raise at your current job, knowing how to negotiate a salary bump is a crucial part of being in the workforce.
-Unfortunately, many employees make the mistake of accepting a wage that's lower than they should — or, worse, neglecting to negotiate their salaries at all.
+Whether you're applying for a new position or trying to score a raise at your current job, knowing how to negotiate your salary is a crucial part of being in the workforce.
+Unfortunately, many employees make the mistake of accepting a wage that's lower than they should — or, worse, neglect to negotiate their salaries at all.

 "Salary negotiation is about the value you bring to an organization — your talent, skills and contributions — not what's 'fair,'" said Lisa Skeete Tatum, CEO and co-founder of Landit, a career resource for women.
 "Aim high and be rewarded for what you're worth."

 Here are seven tips for how to negotiate a higher salary at your current position — and any jobs you’ll hold in the future.
 And as you go forward, make sure you increase your salary and skills regularly.

 1. Know the Average Starting Salary for the Position

 Whether you're applying for a new job or preparing for a salary negotiation in your current position, it's important to know what the median salary is for your field.
 Be sure to differentiate between factors like the average starting salary for college graduates versus those with experience.

 “Do your research,” said Laura MacLeod, LMSW, of the From The Inside Out Project, a program that fosters interpersonal skills.
 “That means finding others doing the same job and finding out what they make.
 Is their education, expertise, and years of experience similar to yours?
 You'll need this information to negotiate using facts.”

 You can go a step further, according to Carla Dearing, CEO of SUM180, a financial planning website.
 “One of the best things you can do to gather information is to interview as much as possible, even for jobs you don’t want," she said.